Tax guide

 For wider context, keep the complete AY 2026-27 filing guide and the AY 2026-27 form-selection guide open while reviewing the file.
 For CA-assisted support, use expert consultation.

-The minimum file should include the computation, portal downloads, source statements, challans, acknowledgement, and any correspondence.
+For 44ADA ITR-4 AY 2026-27, the minimum file should include the computation, portal downloads, source statements, challans, acknowledgement, and any correspondence.
 This article should not be treated as legal advice for a specific taxpayer without first reviewing that taxpayer's own documents.

 44ADA is not for every freelancer.
 The profession type and gross receipt level both matter.
 TDS and GST records must reconcile with what goes into the return.
 Treat this topic as one part of the complete AY 2026-27 filing file — a clean return results from consistent treatment across income schedules, supporting records, tax credits, declarations, and e-verification, not from filling in one section correctly while leaving others unchecked.